-1) Special announcements from sponsors during a virtual event to all guests
+1) Special announcements during the event from sponsors to all guests

 2) Special announcements from sponsors during breakout sessions

-3) Distribution of sponsored content perhaps through a blog post or short video promo on website or facebook page
+3) Distribution of sponsored content (i.e. through a blog post or short video promo on your website or Facebook page)

 5) Promotion of corporate sponsors on website or event app with a discount code

-Also, sometimes asking your sponsors how they want to be promoted can also be really helpful in generating new ideas.
+Sometimes, asking your sponsors how they want to be promoted can be really helpful for generating new ideas.

 Is Zoom the best platform for a large group when you want event attendees to go into breakouts?

 There are many different event platforms that you can choose from for your event from Hop.in to zoom.us to www.accelevents.com.
 You have to think about what experience you are trying to curate for your attendees and then think about the platform that aligns with the experience.
-Figuring out an online platform is similar to choosing a physical venue for an event.
-It takes time and you need to make sure you choose the right platform just like you always need to make sure you choose the correct venue.
+Figuring out an online platform is similar to choosing a physical venue for an event: It takes time and the right choice must accommodate to your personalized needs.

 What's the best date of the week/time of the day to host an event such as a gala or other live online experience?

 The time and date of your virtual event depends on your audience, guests and donors.
-Are you a professional organization where you typically host an annual fundraiser that is a morning breakfast or are you a nonprofit that typically hosts an evening gala?
+Are you a professional organization that typically hosts an annual fundraiser like a morning breakfast, or are you a nonprofit that typically hosts an evening gala?
 To determine the best day of the week and time of day to host an event, you have to think about your audience, where they are, and what they are doing.
 Ask your audience, donors and guests what they would prefer.
 They will tell you, especially if they have a strong affinity to your organization.
-If you have an events committee, you could also do an internal survey within the events committee to determine the best date and time.
+If you have an events committee, you could also do an internal survey within the committee to determine the best date and time.

 For those of us planning virtual or hybrid events for later in the fall when small groups might be able to gather together, any advice on how to engage that kind of audience?

-I think you have to be flexible to what is happening in your community and with your donors.
+I think you have to be flexible according to what is happening in your community and with your donors.
 You have to know your audience.
-If you are gathering people together, follow the proper protocols and be extra careful and over communicate about what you plan to do.
-Have designated spaces where people can sit, structure spaces so people are at a distance and require people to wear a mask.
+If you are gathering people together, follow the proper protocols, be extra careful, and over-communicate about what you plan to do.
+Have designated spaces where people can sit, structure spaces so people are at a distance, and require people to wear a mask.
 As contact tracing increases in communities, it is important to be hyper aware of how an outbreak could be traced back to your nonprofit gala or fundraiser.
 An outbreak would be a lot of extra work for your staff to handle.
 What is in alignment with your community?
-You do not want to spend time planning an in person event and have no one show up because they are fearful of gathering in public spaces.
+You do not want to spend time planning an in-person event and have no one show up because they are fearful of gathering in public spaces.
 It also might be time to re-imagine your annual gala.
-Perhaps the gala is now few mini-events (25-30 people) spread over a few days with more intentional conversations and smaller number of people or it is a hybrid model that includes online and in-person.
+Perhaps the gala is now comprised of a few mini-events (25-30 people) spread out over a few days with more intentional conversations.
+It could also be a hybrid model that includes online and in-person opportunities.
 It is time to get creative and continue to be flexible and adaptable together.